reinhart1010/shift/note/data-models.md

 A **data model** is simply an **exemplary role model** for organizing data, that is, how certain data should look, be organized, and behave in general.

+> [!WARNING]
+>
+> **Update 27 March 2025:** Significant addition and revision on the [Relationships](#relationships) section.
+This includes differentiating a Relation (which is practically known as a Table) with a Relationship (as in "... between two tables").
+>
+> Also, Reinhart is now studying for Master of Cybersecurity in Monash University. (#- );

 In software design, data models are fundamental to **Object-Oriented Programming (OOP)** (as object classes or interfaces) and **Database Design** (as entities).
 In fact, many programmers like Reinhart unify both concepts into one<sup>[A]</sup>, so it's easier to remember the **properties** (aka. the quantified characteristics) and **actions** (what the model could do or be used for; also known as *methods*) of the model, from their favorite database systems up to their programming languages.

+> [!NOTE]
+>
+> This article is primarily written for beginners, and oriented towards computer software compared to computer systems.
+>
+> The difference between these two is that a computer system may consist of more than one piece of software, and because of that, they often favor towards more abstract concepts and terms such as "relation" over "table" and "class".

 When we talk about a data model, we're not talking about one specific kind of data, but **a group of data assigned according to a related context.** It means that each data contained **inside** a data model should be related in a certain way.
 And that also means, data models are an efficient way to [organize data to produce an information](/note/data-information-knowledge).